lennartle/gptconsole/README.md

 ![preview](https://github.com/lennartle/gptconsole/assets/45395412/9a7ac37c-4ffc-4c9c-8335-0f3662a9161c)

-To achieve the best results from GPT, there's already a concept known as "prompt engineering" but I think it goes beyond that.
-You need to consider performing the whole "dialogue engineering", which means you ought to be able to edit both requests and answers.
-However, the original client is more like a traditional chat.

-So, I wanted to create a simple tool that falls somewhere between a code editor with git-like versions of messages and a chat, allowing the simplicity of conversation.
+A simple tool that falls somewhere between a text editor with git-like versions of messages and a chat, allowing the simplicity of conversation.

 Key points: